 - Installation of motion detection switches for lighting;

-- Implementation of sustainable purchasing policy which gives preference to local and fairtrade products.
+- Implementation of sustainable purchasing policy which gives preference to local and Fairtrade products.
 For example, all of our coffee is Rainforest Alliance certified.
-You can find further information in our supplier fact sheet.
+You can find further information in our Food Sustainability Policy.

 CCT Venues spend several million pounds each year purchasing supplies and services, and gives preference to those sharing responsible practices.
 As such, we support sustainable attitudes, organic produce, and recyclable packaging.
-At all times CCT Venues will endeavor to minimise its impact on the local, national and global environment.
+At all times, CCT Venues endeavour to minimise its impact on the local, national and global environment.